yaahc/yaahallo.github.io/_posts/2020-04-09-try-blocks.md

 }
 ```

-With this change we already get one of the major benefits of Saoirse's
+With this change we already get one of the major benefits of withoutboats'
 proposal, we don't have to edit every return location to wrap it with a result
 when we introduce an error return channel.
 However the Result is still visible,
 and you can think of the function definition as outside the "result monad" or